 “Historically, Cape Agulhas was known to sailors as particularly hazardous – notorious for winter storms and huge rogue waves that can reach a spectacular height of 30 metres (99 feet).
 It’s no surprise that the area is littered with shipwrecks.
 One of which – the Meisho Maru – lies in Agulhas National Park.”

 Struisbaai is an old South African fishing village with a beautiful natural harbour.
-Although some development has taken place, “Struisbaai is relatively untouched by the rigours of over-development”.
+Although some development has taken place, “Struisbaai is relatively untouched by over-development”.

 Many fishermen live in Struisbaai, but it’s also becoming a popular place for tourists and leisure activities like fishing, horseback riding, hiking, paintball, quad biking, diving, and kiteboarding.
 Paintball and kiteboarding are new to me.
 At Struisbaai Harbour, I watched kiteboarders, in awe of their nimble moves!